Pension Survivor Options: What Spouses Need to Know

 Key Takeaways

 Plan names vary, but most options fall into a few familiar categories.
+Here is a plain-language look at how each one works.

 Single Life (Life Only)